ankman007/Mini-JavaScript-Projects/README.md

 ## Contributing

-You can contribute to this repository by adding new Java projects or improving existing ones.
+You can contribute to this repository by adding new JavaScript projects or improving existing ones.

 Here are some instructions to follow before making a pull request: